ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ### Thee bad guys can attack servers and network infrastructure
 #### Denial-of-service (DoS)
-The attacker sends a deluge of packets to the targeted host, so many pockets that the target's access link becomes colgged, preventing legitimate packets from reachin the server.
+The attacker sends a deluge of packets to the targeted host, so many pockets that the target's access link becomes clogged, preventing legitimate packets from reaching the server.
 Fortunately, this can be easily prevented by block the attackers IP address.
-However, in another case of **distributed Dos (DDoS)**, the attacker controls multiple sources and has each source blast traffic at the target, which can be achieved by the malware metioned above.
+However, in another case of **distributed Dos (DDoS)**, the attacker controls multiple sources and has each source blast traffic at the target, which can be achieved by the malware mentioned above.
 This kind of attack is hard to defend because it's hard to identify which source is malicious and which is from a normal user.

 ![figure-1-25](./assets/images/chapter-1/figure-1-25.png)